New legislation requiring employers to provide paid sick leave for their employees took effect from 1 January 2023.

 This entitlement will be in addition to other leave including annual leave, public holidays, and maternity and parental leave.

 Stay up to date with statutory sick pay

 Want to keep up to speed with the latest updates on statutory sick pay?
 Sign up today to receive the Sage Advice newsletter, straight to your inbox.

 Is statutory sick pay a legal requirement?

-When the Sick Leave Act 2022 is commenced, employers will be legally obliged to provide paid sick leave at the minimum level, starting at three days.
+Now the Sick Leave Act 2022 has commenced, employers are legally obliged to provide paid sick leave at the minimum level, starting at three days.

 Under the legislation, all employers must comply with the requirement to provide sick leave unless they are granted an exemption from the Labour Court in certain circumstances including severe financial difficulties.